GeetikaSh/Data-Science-Interview-Practice/Gredient Descent.md

 where: $\( \beta \)$ is the momentum term, $\( \alpha \)$ is the learning rate, $\( v \)$ is the velocity (accumulated gradient), $\( \nabla_{\theta} J(\theta) \)$ is the gradient of the loss function with respect to \( \theta \).

+## What are some common optimization algorithms derived from Gradient Descent?
+- Momentum (discussed above)
+- Nesterov Accelerated Gradient (NAG)
+- Adagrad
+- RMSProp
+- Adam (combines momentum + adaptive learning rates)

+## Can Gradient Descent get stuck?
+Yes.
+Gradient Descent can get stuck in:
+- Local minima (less common in high dimensions)
+- Saddle points (points where the gradient is zero but it's neither a minima nor maxima)
+- Plateaus (areas where gradient is very small)

+Strategies like random restarts, using advanced optimizers (e.g., Adam), or adding noise to gradients can help.

+## What is the difference between Gradient Descent and Stochastic Gradient Descent?
+- **Gradient Descent** computes gradients using the whole dataset, leading to stable but slow updates.
+- **Stochastic Gradient Descent (SGD)** computes gradients using a single sample at a time, making updates noisier but often faster and better at escaping local minima.

 ## Advantages of Gradient Descent
 - **Widely used**: Gradient descent and its variants are widely used in machine learning and optimization problems because they are **effective and easy to implement**.
 - **Convergence:** Gradient descent and its variants can converge to a global minimum or a good local minimum of the cost function, depending on the problem and the variant used.